Introduction to Mobile Web Service

 Mobile Web refers to using internet services through mobile or similar wireless devices.
 The Internet is becoming more accessible by mobile devices.
 In recent years, web access through mobile phones exceeds the percentage of web access through the desktop.
 With the introduction of smart mobile phones, mobile web services have been accelerated to a greater extent.
 People spend more time on mobile web services than on desktops or laptops.

 Smartphones and tablets have added to the advantage of mobile web services.
 It provides easy internet access through its touch experience.

 Mobile is no longer on the sidelines.
 Business is significantly booming on mobile web services.
 Mobile commerce drives more revenue for your business.
 People spend more time on sites that are accessed through mobile phones.
 More online shopping takes place through mobile phones these days.

-But mobile web service access still faces hurdles such as interoperability and usability problems.
+But mobile web service access still faces interoperability and usability problems.

 Is mobile web access performance optimization still important?

 You know that the answer is Yes.